Nortel: Northern Electric and Manufacturing Company

-Northern Electric and Manufacturing Company Limited were incorporated on December 7, 1895.
+Northern Electric and Manufacturing Company Limited was incorporated on December 7, 1895.
 The initial stock capital was $50,000 at $100 per share, with 93% held by the Bell Telephone Company of Canada and the remainder held by seven corporate directors.
 The first general stockholders meeting was held on March 24, 1896.

-In December 1899, The Bell Telephone Company of Canada bought a cabling company for $500,000; a Canadian charter named it The Wire and Cable Company.
+In December 1899, The Bell Telephone Company of Canada bought a cabling company for $500,000; a Canadian charter named it "The Wire and Cable Company".
 Northern Electric and Manufacturing further expanded its product line in 1900, manufacturing the first Canadian wind-up gramophones that played flat discs.
-In 1911 the Wire and Cable company changed its name to the Imperial Wire and Cable Company.
+In 1911 the Wire and Cable Company changed its name to the "Imperial Wire and Cable Company".

 Northern Electric Company

-The construction of a new manufacturing plant started in 1913 at Shearer Street in Montreal, Quebec, Canada, as preparations began for the two manufacturing companies' integration.
+The construction of a new manufacturing plant started in 1913 at Shearer Street in Montreal, Quebec, as preparations began for the two manufacturing companies' integration.
 Then, in January 1914, the Northern Electric and Manufacturing Company and the Imperial Wire and Cable Company merged into the Northern Electric Company, commonly known simply as Northern Electric.
 The new company opened the doors on a new manufacturing plant in January 1915.
 This facility, located on Shearer Street, was the primary manufacturing centre until the mid-1950s.
 Edward Fleetford Sise was the president and his brother Paul Fleetford Sise was the vice-president and general manager.

-During the First World War Northern Electric manufactured the Portable Commutator, a one-wire telegraphic switchboard for military operations in the field.
+During the First World War, Northern Electric manufactured the Portable Commutator, a one-wire telegraphic switchboard for military operations in the field.
 In 1922, Northern started to produce, for $5, the "Peanut" vacuum tube, which required only a single dry-cell battery.
 The use of alternating current was still under development during this time.
-The "Northern Electric Peanut tube was the smallest tube made, and drew only one-tenth of an ampere and was the most remarkable radio frequency amplifier ever made."
+The Northern Electric Peanut tube was the smallest tube made and drew only one-tenth of an ampere.
 During the 1920s Northern Electric made kettles, toasters, cigar lighters, electric stoves, and washing machines.
 In January 1923, Northern Electric started to operate an AM radio station with call letters CHYC, in the Shearer Street plant, and much of the programming was religious services for the Northern Electric employees and families in the community.
 In July 1923, CHYC-AM was the first radio station to provide entertainment to the riders of the transcontinental train, in a parlor car fitted with a radio set to receive the broadcast as it left Montreal and traveled west.
 Later in the 1920s, Northern created the first talking movie sound system in the British Empire for a theater in Montreal.

 During the Great Depression in the 1930s, Northern Electric was affected, like most other companies.
 From the beginning of 1930 through the end of 1933, sales dropped from $34 million to $8.2 million, with employees dropping from 6,100 to 2,400.